An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization

 \subsection{Using $\rho$ to validate the best subset of the data}

-Above, we showed that using a targeted subset of the predictions yielded a better model.
+We previously showed that using a targeted subset of the predictions yielded a better model.
 The intuition follows Example~\ref{ex:gio_rho_scaling}, where points that are individually far from each other induce poor fit.
-While our ranking scheme was domain-specific, here we demonstrate a domain-independent validation of the selection of the data sets in the 6 Pts., 4 Pts., and 2 Pts. models.
+While our ranking scheme was domain-specific, here we demonstrate a domain-independent validation of the selection of the data sets in the 6 Pts., 4 Pts., and 2 Pts. models using $\rho$.

-We consider three different variants for each of the 6 Pts., 4 Pts., and 2 Pts. models by selecting the bottom, middle, and top subsets, according to the pre-defined ranking.
-Note that we are not studying the effect of data set size, but rather the effect of data set quality.
-Table~\ref{tab:best_avg_worst} compares $\rho$ across models with varying quality of input predictions.
-For a fixed data set size (i.e., along the rows), the Top model always yields the highest $\rho$, which suggests that the Top predictions are the best fit for the clinical forward model.
-Furthermore in parentheses in Table~\ref{tab:best_avg_worst}, we show that the clinical criteria satisfaction rates for each of the ensemble models also reflect similar trends as $\rho$.
+\comm{ We consider three variants for each of the 6 Pts., 4 Pts., and 2 Pts. models by selecting subsets of strong, medium, and weak predictions according to our clinical ordering.
+Strong subsets correspond to the models developed in Section~\ref{sec:imrt_experiments1}, Weak subsets use the lowest ordered predictions and sequentially remove the best, and Medium subsets use the predictions from 2-D RGB GAN to 2-D GANCER-sc. and sequentially remove one strong and weak prediction. } Table~\ref{tab:best_avg_worst} compares $\rho$ across models with varying quality of predictions. \comm{ Note that we are not studying the effect of data set size $Q$ (along columns of Table~\ref{tab:best_avg_worst}), but rather the effect of quality (along rows of Table~\ref{tab:best_avg_worst}).
+For fixed $Q$, the Strong model always yields the highest $\rho$, which suggests that the Strong predictions are the best fit for the clinical forward model. } Furthermore in parentheses in Table~\ref{tab:best_avg_worst}, we show that the clinical criteria satisfaction rates for each of the ensemble models also reflect similar trends as $\rho$.
 Since $\rho$ is a general metric, we can evaluate the model quality for a given number of points without domain specific knowledge, and come to nearly the same conclusion as via the clinical criteria, which are domain-specific and require additional computation due to re-solving the forward model.